-- 2.3.1 The School is required to mark the attendance register twice each day; once at the start of the morning session and once during the afternoon session (shown overleaf). - 2.3.2 The morning register will open at 9:00am and close at 09:30am, with a mark of L being used if the pupil arrives between these times and a "U" mark being used if the pupil arrives after this time.
-The afternoon register will open at 12:00 and close at 12:30.
-Any pupil who arrives after the closing of the register will be marked as having a (U) code.
-Unauthorised absence (O) will be recorded for any absence not authorised by the head teacher unless there is an acceptable explanation, which will be decided by the attendance officer, i.e. school transport was delayed.
+- 2.3.1 The School is required to mark the attendance register twice each day; once at the start of the morning session and once during the afternoon session (shown overleaf). - 2.3.2 The morning register will close at 09:30 and afternoon register will close at 12:30.
+Any pupil who arrives after the closing of the register will be marked as having an unauthorised absence (O) unless there is an acceptable explanation, which will be decided by the attendance officer, i.e. school transport was delayed.
 In cases, for example, where the absence at registration was for attending an early morning medical appointment, the appropriate authorise code will be entered.